Short description

 Program

-Day 1 Arrival in Baghdad, the capital of Iraq
+Day 1 Flight to Baghdad, the capital of Iraq

-Note: Our group will fly from Istanbul Airport to Baghdad.
+Note: Our group will fly from Istanbul Sabiha Gökçen International Airport to Baghdad.
 If all group members fly through Istanbul, we may meet there.
-Otherwise, we'll meet at the hotel in Baghdad.
-We'll provide the necessary information about the hotel's name, address, and meeting time.
+If not, we'll meet at the hotel in Baghdad.
+You'll receive detailed information about the hotel's name, address, and meeting time.

-Then, we'll embark on a tour of the Iraqi capital, visiting key landmarks: Al-Mustansiriya School, Al-Abbasid Palace, the Iraq Museum, and the Monument to the Victims.
-We'll also stroll along Al-Mutanabbi, the bustling central street.
-If we can't fit everything in today, don't worry—we'll have another chance for sightseeing on our last day.
+We'll then explore the Iraqi capital, visiting key landmarks: Al-Mustansiriya School, Al-Abbasid Palace, the Iraq Museum, and the Monument to the Victims.
+Our tour includes a stroll along Al-Mutanabbi, Baghdad's vibrant central street.
+Don't worry if we can't see everything today—we'll have another opportunity for sightseeing on our final day.

-Today, we'll visit the Museum of Iraq before continuing to Babylon, one of the world's most renowned ancient cities.
-Situated on the banks of the Euphrates in Mesopotamia, Babylon now lies within Iraq's Babil province.
-For a detailed description in Bulgarian, visit https://bg.wikipedia.org/wiki/Вавилон.
+After visiting the Museum of Iraq, we'll continue to Babylon—one of the world's most renowned ancient cities.
+Located on the Euphrates riverbank in Mesopotamia, Babylon lies in modern-day Babil province.

-Perched on a hill amidst the ancient ruins stands Saddam Hussein's Palace, constructed during the economic embargo that followed the 1991 Gulf War.
-From 2003 to 2011, this palace served as the headquarters for American forces.
-As evening approaches, we'll make our way to Karbala for the night.
+Overlooking the ancient ruins is Saddam Hussein's Palace, built during the economic embargo following the 1991 Gulf War.
+The palace later served as American forces' headquarters from 2003 to 2011.
+As evening falls, we'll journey to Karbala for the night.

-Today, we'll visit Karbala, one of the holiest sites for Shia Muslims—surpassed in importance only by Mecca and Najaf.
-The city is divided into old and new sections, with the Mashhad al-Husayn—the tomb of Husayn bin Ali, grandson of the Prophet Muhammad—at its center.
-During the annual Ashura observance, hundreds of thousands of devotees flock to honor the imam's memory.
-Many elderly pilgrims journey here hoping to die in Karbala, as the tomb is believed to be one of the gateways to paradise.
+Today, we'll visit Karbala, one of the holiest sites for Shia Muslims, surpassed in importance only by Mecca and Najaf.
+The city consists of old and new sections, with the Mashhad al-Husayn—the tomb of Husayn bin Ali, Prophet Muhammad's grandson—at its heart.
+During the annual Ashura observance, hundreds of thousands of devoted pilgrims gather to honor the imam's memory.
+Many elderly faithful make their final journey here, believing the tomb to be one of the gateways to paradise.

-Continuing on to Najaf, we'll visit the tomb of Ali Ibn Abi Talib—known as "Imam Ali"—the first imam of the Shiites and the cousin and son-in-law of Prophet Muhammad.
-Najaf is a major center of worship for the entire Shiite Islamic world, with only Mecca and Medina receiving more Muslim pilgrims.
+Next, we'll visit Najaf to see the tomb of Ali Ibn Abi Talib—known as "Imam Ali"—the first imam of the Shiites and Prophet Muhammad's cousin and son-in-law.
+Najaf stands as a major center of worship for the Shiite Islamic world, surpassed in pilgrim numbers only by Mecca and Medina.

-Today, we will continue to the delta of the Shatt al-Arab river, formed by the confluence of the Tigris and Euphrates rivers.
-This region is home to the "marsh Arabs."
-Some researchers believe these people are the spiritual descendants of St. John the Baptist, also known as Mandaeans or Sab.
+Today, we will continue to the delta of the Shatt al-Arab river, which forms where the Tigris and Euphrates rivers meet.
+This region is home to the "marsh Arabs," whom some researchers believe are the spiritual descendants of St. John the Baptist—also known as Mandaeans or Sab.

-We will embark on a boat tour through the marshes.
+We will take a boat tour through the marshes.

-These marshes, spanning about 9,000 square kilometers and considered by some to be the biblical Garden of Eden, were once reduced to a mere 10% of their original size.
-Today, restoration projects are underway, successfully returning almost 50% of the marsh areas to their natural state.
+These vast wetlands span about 9,000 square kilometers and are considered by some to be the biblical Garden of Eden.
+Though they were once reduced to just 10% of their original size, restoration projects have successfully returned almost half of the marsh areas to their natural state..

 We proceed to Nasiriyah, where we'll explore the ruins of Ur—one of the most significant Sumerian cities.
 We'll spend the night in Nasiriyah.

-Today, we'll visit Uruk, known today as Warka—an ancient Sumerian city (later Babylonian) located east of the Euphrates River's present-day course on its dried-up ancient channel.
-Uruk played a pivotal role in Sumer's early urbanization during the mid-4th millennium BCE.
-With an estimated 40,000 inhabitants and 80,000–90,000 people in its surroundings, it was likely the world's largest urban area at that time.
+Today, we'll visit Uruk (known today as Warka), an ancient Sumerian and later Babylonian city located east of the Euphrates River's dried-up ancient channel.
+Uruk was crucial to Sumer's early urbanization in the mid-4th millennium BCE.
+With 40,000 inhabitants in the city and up to 90,000 people in the surrounding area, it was believed to be the world's largest urban center of its time.

 Next, we'll journey to Ctesiphon on the Tigris' eastern bank.
-This city served as the Iranian Empire's capital for over eight centuries during the Parthian and Sassanid eras.
-We'll explore the ancient remains and ruins of this historic site.
+For over eight centuries, this magnificent city served as the Iranian Empire's capital during the Parthian and Sassanid periods.
+We'll explore its historic remains and ancient ruins.

-Today, we will visit Samarra, located on the eastern bank of the Tigris, 125 kilometers north of Baghdad.
-The modern city of Samarra was founded in 836 CE by the Abbasid caliph al-Mu'tasim as a new administrative capital and military base.
-During the Iraq War, Samarra was part of the "Sunni Triangle" of resistance.
+Today, we will visit Samarra, situated 125 kilometers north of Baghdad on the eastern bank of the Tigris.
+The modern city was founded in 836 CE by the Abbasid caliph al-Mu'tasim, who established it as his new administrative capital and military base.
+During the Iraq War, Samarra became known as part of the "Sunni Triangle" of resistance.

-The archaeological site of Samarra preserves a significant portion of the historical city, including its architecture and artistic relics.
-In 2007, it was designated as a UNESCO World Heritage Site.
+The archaeological site of Samarra contains remarkable remnants of the historical city, preserving its distinctive architecture and artistic treasures.
+UNESCO recognized its significance by designating it as a World Heritage Site in 2007.

-In the evening, around 23:30, we need to be at the airport for our early flight at 03:15 the next day.
-This overnight stay is included in the price.
+We'll need to arrive at the airport by 23:30 for our early morning flight at 03:15 the next day.
+The overnight stay is included in the price.

-Today, you will either fly back to Istanbul or return to your home country.
+Today, you'll either fly back to Istanbul or return to your home country.

 How to join us